mhwelander/graphql-cursor-pagination-tutorial/README.md

     }
     `);
     ```

+    This schema follows the Relay specification and includes the following types:

     * The `CardConnection` wraps the result of a query and includes a list of results and information about the current result set (or 'page').
     * The `PageInfo` type includes the last available cursor and whether or not more data is available.